Capability is not the same as clarity

 Many AI products hide control until something goes wrong.
 The user only discovers edit, override, fallback, or escalation paths after the product has already made them uncomfortable.

-The best AI products do not ask users to surrender judgment.
-They help users apply judgment faster.
+The best AI products make it easier for users to apply judgment quickly.

 5. What happens if it is wrong?